DerGuru/The-Resonant/New Chapters/01 - Part1/P1-01_Resonance.md

 But for a moment, he could have sworn something had pushed back.

 He shook his head hard, water sloshing in his mug.
 "Get a grip, Fischer.
 You're not special.
-You're just tired."
+You're just tired.
+Time to go home!"

 The mantra had worked for years.
 It would work tonight too.